 The search engine also looks at the links you have within your website.
 There should be links between pages with similar information about the subject.

-For example, if you have a blog post talking about bunnies and what they eat and a web page that is about how to raise rabbits, the two should have links within the copy content to each other.
+For example, if you have a blog post talking about bunnies and what they eat and a web page about raising rabbits, the two should have links within the copy content to each other.

 • Make sure internal links are related subjects.

-• When you provide this type of link, you are showing people and search engines that you are the expert on the subject by provided information.
+• When you provide this type of link, you show people and search engines that you are the expert on the subject by provided information.

 • Page links also help search engines rank your pages for authority.

 The linking to other pages should be correct; any broken links should be found and repaired for better user experiences (UX).